jimfinnis/GeminiNPC/README.md

 Each NPC has a probability of responding to other NPCs.
 This is set in the config file to a default value of 0.1, which means that there is a 10% chance that an NPC will respond to another NPC's message.

-This can be changed to each NPC with the '/gemini setnrp <probability>' command, where the probability is a number between 0 and 1.
-The command stands for "set NPC response probability".
+This can be changed to each NPC with the '/gemini setrespond <probability>' command, where the probability is a number between 0 and 1.

 ## Other random notes
 These are a bit disorganised!